Causes of Car Accidents

 The Many Causes Of Car Accidents

-A car accident can occur any time for any number of reasons.
+A car crash or accident can occur any time for any number of reasons.
 Some of the most common causes of car crashes that result in injuries are:

 - Drunk driving/DUI